Skip to main content

-Polo season in West Sussex
+Cowdray Park Polo Club: A guide to the polo season in West Sussex

 As warmer weather sweeps in, it’s the start of a classic British summer – and there’s nothing more fitting than the beat of horses’ hooves on manicured turf.